webdigga/divorce-coach/src/productCards/become-a-divorce-coach.md

 ---
-title: Becoming a Divorce Coach
+title: Becoming a Certified Divorce Coach
 description: A New Career Or Additional Revenue Stream
 articleLink: /posts/becoming-a-divorce-coach/
 imageAlt: One to one training session